mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-11-25-ryan-gosling-portrait.md

 ---
-layout: work
+layout: media
 title: "Only God Forgives"
-description: "PaperFaces portrait of Ryan Gosling drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Ryan Gosling drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-ryan-gosling-lg.jpg
   thumb: paperfaces-ryan-gosling-150.jpg